hausec/PowerZure/docs/Operationalusage/opusage.rst

 ::

-   ipmo C:\Path\To\Powerzure.ps1
+   ipmo C:\Path\To\Powerzure.psd1

 Upon importing, it will list your current role and available subscriptions.
 If you're in a tenant with multiple subscriptions, you must set a default subscription with

 ::

-   Set-AzureSubscription -Id [Subscription ID]
+   Set-AzureSubscription

 Once set, you can run

 ::

-   Get-AzureTargets
+   Get-AzureTarget

-To get a list of resources you have access to and exploit them accordingly.
+To get a list of AzureAD and Azure objects you have access to and exploit them accordingly.